INVST has been weaving meaningful community engagement together with the theory and practice of community leadership

 In order to fulfill our mission, we offer these innovative programs:

 - The 2-Year INVST Program offers transformative service learning for social and environmental justice.
 This intensive two-year training program develops community leaders who engage in compassionate action as a lifetime commitment.
 Through a combination of theory, skills and community-based action for positive change, young people learn to be effective and responsible community leaders.

-- Our Community Studies Electives foster civic responsibility and leadership potential.
-Offered to any CU student and requiring no special application process, we offer courses like "Another City is Possible" and “Nonviolent Social Movements.”
+- Community Studies Electives help all CU Boulder undergraduates re-imagine the world we live in and envision alternatives.
+Offered to any student and requiring no special application process, we offer courses like "Another City is Possible," "Facilitating Peaceful Community Change," "Intersectionality Theory," and “People of Color and Social Movements.”

 We use participatory education to empower students, and we use service learning to expose students to the root causes of problems and offer solution-based strategies for sustainable social and environmental change.
 These innovative approaches to teaching and learning include the following elements: